richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

   There are other ways to increasing attendance that do not cost money e.g. a short supervisor approval note or asking people to write 100 words explaining why the course might be useful for them
+- **Any course fee is already paid by the university**:
+  The universities has already paid NBIS to deliver courses.
+  A course fee would mean that a this is paid by both the university beforehand *and* by the participant
 - **A fee reduces the amount of participants**, where we want as big as a reach as possible
 - **We are not allowed to have a course fee at all**: